 Evaluators are provided with intensive training prior to the evaluation visit.
-They are expected to make sound professional judgments, based on the Standards for Accreditation, that will help the Commission evaluate and enhance the quality of higher education among institutions affiliated with the Commission.
+They are expected to make sound professional judgments, based on the Standards for Accreditation, that will help the Commission evaluate and enhance the quality of higher education in New England.
 All evaluators are responsible for excusing themselves from participating in any review that might represent or be perceived as a conflict of interest.
 For further information on how the institution and its self-study are evaluated by peer evaluators, consult the Evaluation Manual, which is available on the Commission website www.neche.org.